plone/documentation/develop/addons/components/genericsetup.rst

 * http://maurits.vanrees.org/weblog/archive/2009/12/catalog (unrelated, but contains pointers)

-Overriding import step order
+Overriding Import Step Order
 ============================

 If you need to override the order of import steps in a package that is not yours, it might work if you `use an overrides.zcml <http://plone.293351.n2.nabble.com/Overriding-import-step-order-td2189638.html>`_.

-Controlling the import step execution order
+Controlling The Import Step Execution Order
 -------------------------------------------

-If you only need to control the execution order of one of your own custom import steps, you can do this in your import step definition in zcml.
+If you need to control the execution order of one of your own custom import steps, you can do this in your import step definition in zcml.

 To make sure the catalog and typeinfo steps are run before your own step, use this code:

 .. code-block:: xml